Migration Guide¶

 acme4j now provides real

-definitions.
+module-info.javadefinitions.
 It also means that for building this project, Java 9 is the minimum requirement now. -

 In a preparation for Java 9 modules, the JSR305 null-safe annotations have been replaced by SpotBugs annotations.
 This should have no impact on your code, as the method signatures themselves are unchanged.
 However, the compiler could now complain about some

-package, which leads to split packages in a Java 9 modular environment. -
+nulldereferences that have been undetected before.
+Reason is that JSR305 uses thejavax.annotationspackage, which leads to split packages in a Java 9 modular environment. -

 When fetching the directory, acme4j now evaluates HTTP caching headers instead of just caching the directory for 1 hour.
 However, Let's Encrypt explicitly forbids caching, which means that a fresh copy of the directory is now fetched from the server every time it is needed.
-I don't like it, but it is the RFC conformous behavior.
+I don't like it, but it is the RFC compliant behavior.
 It needs to be fixed on Let's Encrypt side.

 -